human-centered-ai-lab/cla-185A83-machine-learning-health-class-2019/Lecture 02/content-lecture02.md

 * Topic 07 (Some selected) Methods of Explainable AI

 Learning Goals: At the end of this lecture the students …
-+ know the roots of decision making and early concepts of medical decision support systems (Advice Taker, MYCIN, GAMUTS)
++ know the roots of decision making and are aware of early concepts in medical decision support systems (Advice Taker, MYCIN, GAMUTS)
-+ see some examples of the problematic of medical decision making
++ have seen some examples of the problematic and challenges of medical decision making
-+ have a first overview on the principles of explainable AI-methods
++ have a first rough top-level overview on the principles of explainable AI-methods
-+ know some of the most relevant methods of explainable AI
++ know some of the currently most relevant methods of explainable AI